cbush06/kosher/docs/steps/should_contain_multiline.md

 ## Docstring

 The field's value will be compared to the docstring following the step.
+The docstring may include [variables](../variables.html).

 ## Examples